shandeming/AI_learning_helper/README.eng.md

 2. Open your browser's extensions page (e.g., `chrome://extensions` or `edge://extensions`).
 3. Enable Developer Mode.
 4. Click "Load unpacked" and select the project folder.
-5. Set your API key in the extension's options page.
+5. Set your model and API key in the extension's options page.

 ## Usage
 - Click the floating button to open the input window.